AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 1. Deleting a contact when list is empty

     1. Prerequisites: No contacts shown in filtered list.
-Use find command e.g. `find someonethatdoesntexist` to get empty list showing.
+Use find command e.g. `find someonethatdoesntexist` to show empty contact list.

     1. Test case: `delete 1`<br>
        Expected: No contact is deleted.
 Error details shown in the status message.
 Contact list remains the same.

 ### Editing a contact

+1. Editing a contact while all contacts are being shown

+    1. Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.

+    1. Test case: `edit 1 ts/C ts/Java`<br>
+       Expected: First contact's tech stacks are updated to contain `C` and `Java`.
+Details of edited contact shown in status message.

+    1. Test case: `edit 0 ts/C ts/Java`<br>
+       Expected: No contact is edited.
+Error details shown in the status message.
+Contact list remains the same.

+    1. Other incorrect edit commands to try: `edit`, `edit 0`, `edit 1 invalid/field`<br>
+       Expected: Similar to previous.

+1. Edited contact matches another existing contact in CodeConnect.

+    1. Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.

+    1. Test case: `edit 2 n/SAME_NAME` (where SAME_NAME is the name of the first contact)<br>
+       Expected: No contact is edited.
+Error details shown in the status message.
+Contact list remains the same.

 ### Finding a contact by name